GooseIndustries/HoneyHonk-AI-Chatbot/README.md

 🚀 What is HoneyHonk?

 HoneyHonk is an AI chatbot that runs on GPT-NeoX-20B (a massive language model).
-It’s smart, sassy, and occasionally confused—just like a real bee trying to figure out quantum physics.
+It’s smart, fun, and occasionally confused—just like a real bee trying to figure out quantum physics.

 This bot runs directly from your terminal with no extra setup.
 Just install the requirements, launch it, and start chatting!
 🛠️ Installation & Setup